Popular Mediation Questions Answered Here

 Q6: What is this mediation option?

-Q7: Do I really need mediation when I already have a lawyer to help me?
+Q7: Do I really need mediation when I already have a Solicitor to help me?

 Q8: Will mediation save my marriage?

 A: No, it will not save your marriage, but it will most definitely make sure that the points of dissagreement is conducted peacefully and successfully by a trained impartial person.